 - Add โ โs of the mini eggs to the cookie dough and stir until fully incorporated.

-- Scoop up portions of dough, pressing a few chocolate chunks into the top.
+- Scoop up portions of dough, pressing a few remaining eggs into the top.

 - Set 4-6 portions of the prepared cookie dough into your freezer for 30 minutes